 - Frozen coil

 A frozen coil often indicates a problem with the airflow, such as restrictions caused by dirty air filters or collapsed return air ductwork.
-Frozen indoor coils could also be the result of low refrigerant.
+Frozen indoor coils could also be caused by low refrigerant.